tomi/paths-filter-action/README.md

 # Paths Changes Filter

+!!
+This is a fork of https://github.com/dorny/paths-filter to add the missing 'predicate-quantifier' param !!

 [GitHub Action](https://github.com/features/actions) that enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.